-People tend to go on vacations to indulge, spending money more freely than usual, but if you aren’t careful, those costs can eat into your personal finance health.
+People tend to go on vacations to indulge, spending money more freely than usual, but those costs can eat into your personal financial health if you aren’t careful.
 And if your budget’s already tight, you might think a vacation is impossible because of how expensive even a small trip can be—after all, the average solo trip costs about $1,145, with the average trip for a family of 4 costing $4,580.

 But regardless of whether you’re trying to travel as inexpensively as possible or whether you’re just working on getting your spending habits in check, there are some strategies you can use to lower your costs—and still have a fantastic time.